Rajeta-Sarkar/Pirates-of-the-storm/README.md

 ## The soul breakers curse

 ## 📌Tagline

-Real gaming takes the stage.
+Real gaming takes the stage with a perfect combination of logical thinking via riddles and the fun of gaming.

 ## 💡 Inspiration

-The scenario of gaming now a days is more likely to be addictive.
-The purpose of gaming is to rewind and to spend some leasure time in a way which is enjoyable.
-The game we created is to spend the free time playing games which aren't addictive and hence it gave us an inspiration.
+The scenario of gaming nowadays is more likely to be addictive.
+The purpose of gaming is to rewind and to spend some leisure time enjoyably.
+The game we created is to spend our free time playing games that aren't addictive and hence it inspired us.
+The game is a perfect combination of logical thinking via riddles and the fun of gaming.

 ## 💻 What it does

-Pirates of the storm is a free web fun game .Here  the person  is on a pirated ship for escaping he need to solve the  hidden mystery and   hidden flag . we can also enjoy  the 3D model of the ship  which create by using an 'augmented reality' where players search the hidden flag and go to next level .
+Pirates of the storm is a free web fun game.
+In the game, the player needs to release their soul and find the way out of the game.
+The game is divided into two plotlines.
+The first: **Find the Soul** is the main plot where the player finds pieces of their soul by solving riddles in an interactive 3D Model of a Pirate Ship which can be viewed in Augmented Reality.
+The second: **Soul Breaker** is the plot where the players fight the Soul Breaker to find the key to release their souls.
+Key found can then be used to redeem your soul and set the curse free.

 ## ⚙️ How we built it

 - React Js: For frontend